nidium/Nidium/README_WINDOWS.md

   * Implement sendfile, also on libapenetwork
   * sendev, libapenetwork
   * unittest link settings for third-party libs
-  * check for regression on x64
-  * check for regression on linux
   * check for regression on mac
   * pull master